zyygis/OpenVPN_speed_test/README.md

 ### 3. Connect devices with Ethernet cable via WAN port.

-### 4. In info.json file fill in necessary information for e.g.
+### 4. In info.json file fill in necessary information for example.

 ```json
 {